prettier/prettier-vscode/README.md

 ## Credits

 All credits goes to the [prettier-vscode](https://github.com/prettier/prettier-vscode) and [prettier](https://github.com/prettier/prettier).
-To see what was changed you can take a look at the [CHANGELOG](https://github.com/svipas/vscode-prettier-plus/blob/master/CHANGELOG.md).